InstrumentsLearn

 6. Washboard

-The Washboard is a peculiar instrument in that it is actually a tool used for clearing clothes!
+The washboard is a peculiar instrument in that it is actually a tool used for clearing clothes!

-The washboard is was picked up by percussionists and played by stroking things over it to create more of a drawn-out sound than the clicking spoons.
+The washboard was picked up by percussionists and played by stroking things over it to create more of a drawn-out sound than the clicking spoons.
 They used things like spoons or metal thimbles on their fingers to hit the metal washboard.

-Some even attach small cymbals, cowbells, or different wood blocks to get more options of sounds to play.
-Almost like a miniature drum kit!
+Some even attach small cymbals, cowbells, or different wood blocks to get more options of sounds to play — almost like a miniature drum kit!

 7. Washtub Bass

-And finally, the Washtub Bass is the instrument that holds the band together at the low end of Appalachian musical instruments.
+And finally, the washtub bass is the instrument that holds the band together at the low end of Appalachian musical instruments.

-The musician then adjusts the tension of the string by moving a stick so that they can play different pitches of notes.
+The musician then adjusts the tension of the string by moving a stick so they can play different pitches of notes.

-Summing Up Our List ofAppalachian Instruments
+Summing Up Our List OfAppalachian Instruments

 As you can see, there are a number of unique and interesting folk instruments of the Appalachian mountains.